SkwalExe/rust-logging/README.md

 - 🔴 **error()**: Prints an error message.
 - 🔵 **info()**: Prints an information message.
 - 🟢 **success()**: Prints a success message.
+- ℹ️ Add a `f` before the function name to print the message to the log file

 Each function takes a single parameter, which is the message to be printed.